 This material is great for welding, for applications where adhesive backing or mounting via holes is not ideal.
 Cold rolled steel is a low-cost metal better suited for short-term usage.
 It is prone to rust, and as such should be coated or painted to prevent damage.

-Metal identification tags are an incredibly useful part of any organization.
+Metal numbered tags are an incredibly useful part of any organization.
 Adding serialized (or variable) numbering provides an easy yet effective solution.
 Proper labeling and identification mean your equipment, tools, and other assets are going to be accounted for.
-If you want to take it one step further, consider custom metal tags with laser engraving options for even more branding potential.
+If you want to take it one step further, consider custom metal tags with digital printing options for even more branding potential.

 If you want the strongest metal tags for your business, you can’t go wrong with numbered metal tags from Metal Marker Mfg.
 We are here to help you make the best choices for your numbered tags.
 Get started by requesting your free quote today!